Trump International Golf Links & Hotel Ireland: History

 During a presidential campaign rally in February 2016 at Kiawah Island, Trump said he bought Doonbeg during an economic downturn in Ireland and had "spent a lot of money on making it just perfecto", but stated: "I don’t care about that stuff anymore.
 It is like small potatoes ...
 I don’t care about it.
 I care about making America great again.
 That’s what I care about."
 On assuming the office of United States president in January 2017, Trump (along with his daughter Ivanka) resigned as director of the golf complex; his sons Eric and Donald Jr. remained.

 Clare footballer David Tubridy spent time at Doonbeg Golf Club when he was a boy (caddying for such visitors as Hugh Grant and Gary Player).
 When Tubridy became top scorer in National Football League history against Cork in May 2021, his total score in the competition after this game (22–412, i.e. 478 points) causing him to overtake Mickey Kearins, the then Trump-owned establishment celebrated by giving him lifetime membership of its golf club.

 In September 2025, the DP World Tour stated that Trump International Doonbeg would host the Amgen Irish Open in 2026.
 This was the 22nd different venue announced as host of the Irish Open since the tournament was first held in 1927 at Portmarnock Golf Club.
 Prior to the announcement, Rory McIlroy stated that if the Irish Open "were to go there, I would have no problem.
 The Scottish Championship was played at a Trump property near Aberdeen there a few weeks ago, looked like it was great event."
-Taoiseach Mícheál Martin stated he would meet Trump at Doonbeg if Trump attended the Irish Open in 2026.
+Taoiseach Micheál Martin stated he would meet Trump at Doonbeg if Trump attended the Irish Open in 2026.